rxhernandez/ReLMM/README.md

 Authors
 ----------------

-The NestedAE codes and databaess were developed by Maitreyee Sharma Priyadarshini, Nikhil K. Thota and Rigoberto Hernandez
+The ReLMM codes and databaess were developed by Maitreyee Sharma Priyadarshini, Nikhil K. Thota and Rigoberto Hernandez

 Contributors can be found [here](https://github.com/rxhernandez/RELMM/graphs/contributors).